To use Remote Desktop certificates, it is necessary to configure an appropriate certificate template.

 Result

-The Remote Desktop Authentication Enhanced Key Usage is now displayed in the issued certificates because the corresponding OID object in the Public Key Services object of the forest is associated with this display name and is replicated by each participant in Active Directory.
+The Remote Desktop Authentication Extended Key Usage is now displayed in the issued certificates because the corresponding OID object in the Public Key Services object of the forest is associated with this display name and is replicated by each participant in Active Directory.

 Next step: configure group policy